01 of 08

 - Calico Railroad (min. height 46" or accompanied by a supervising companion) – real steam locomotive

-- Calico Mine Ride (min. height 46" or accompanied by a supervising companion) – gentle mine ride, renovated in 2014, explosion at the end could scare little ones
+- Calico Mine Ride (min. height 46" or accompanied by a supervising companion) – gentle mine ride, renovated in 2014, the explosion at the end could scare little ones

-- Butterfield Stagecoach (min. height 46" or accompanied by a supervising companion) – old fashioned fun for all ages.
+- Butterfield Stagecoach (min. height 46" or accompanied by a supervising companion) – old-fashioned fun for all ages.
 No seating preference.
 Families with toddlers and babies have to ride inside.